ClearVPN Review 2026: Is It a Clear Choice for a VPN?

 Bottom line: Is ClearVPN any good?

-ClearVPN is a good VPN service that unblocks Netflix and offers a reasonable price.
+ClearVPN is a good VPN for streaming available at a reasonable price.
 We like that it has a strict no-logs policy, strengthened by its headquarters in Ukraine.
 ClearVPN also has great streaming connectivity and responsive customer service.